Runa's Clause

 6.1. all Food Waste data and reports provided to the other party (including, without limitation, the Initial Food Waste Report and the Annual Food Waste Reports) are and will be, to the best of their knowledge and belief, in all material respects complete, accurate and not misleading[; and

 6.2. it will not offer preferential terms to third parties who do not require a Food Waste reduction target or similar obligations in their contracts.]
-[Drafting note: Do not use the bracketed text at clause [6.2] without first obtaining competition law advice to ensure that this is not at risk of being a restraint of trade.]
+[Drafting note: do not use the bracketed text at clause [6.2] without first obtaining competition law advice to ensure that this is not at risk of being a restraint of trade.]

 7. All information, data and reports shared by the parties pursuant to clauses [1 - 6 above] shall be deemed to be [Confidential Information] for the purposes of this Agreement.